 Encourage your parents to visit your school

 Sometimes, due to work commitments, it's difficult for parents to make specific dates or times for meetings and school events.
-Parents who feel cut off from the school are prepared to believe the worst and be the most critical.
+Parents and carers who feel cut off from the school are prepared to believe the worst and be the most critical.
 It is with these parents that school leaders need to work the hardest to make the shift from the purely critical to the critical friend.
 This critical friendship will help the school to raise their expectations and are concerned about the school because they want the best for their children.

 Be present and listen